 - index_filename (string) Explicit path to an index file. - header (VariantHeader) VariantHeader object required for writing. - drop_samples (bool) Ignore sample information when reading. - duplicate_filehandle (bool) By default, file handles passed either directly or through File-like objects will be duplicated before passing them to htslib.
 The duplication prevents issues where the same stream will be closed by htslib and through destruction of the high-level python object.
 Set to False to turn off duplication. - ignore_truncation (bool) Issue a warning, instead of raising an error if the current file appears to be truncated due to a missing EOF marker.
 Only applies to bgzipped formats.
-(Default=False)
+(Default=False) - threads (integer) Number of threads to use for compressing/decompressing VCF/BCF files.
+Setting threads to > 1 cannot be combined with ignore_truncation.
+(Default=1)

 '''

-close (self)
+close(self)

 '''